Have you heard of a somatic coach, and are wondering what somatic coaching is?

 What happens at the end of a somatic session?

-At the end of a somatic session, I try to save time for discussion and any action items that might be helpful in continuing the work.
+At the end of a somatic session, I save time for discussion and any suggested action items for the client.
 I love asking how clients feel, what questions they have, and what they experienced.
-I also ask if it’s ok if I reflect back to them any of my own observations, or anything they said that I want to make sure they remember.
+Then, I ask if it’s ok if I reflect back to them any of my own observations.
+I lastly mention anything they said that I want to make sure they remember.

 I love suggesting action items, because I personally like having action items for myself when I’m a client.
 This helps me feel like i’m integrating what we just worked on, and could be journaling, setting boundaries, meditation, visualization, business planning, or more.

 Some optional homework and action item ideas include:

 - adding a new daily affirmation

 - go shopping for something special

 - optimizing their work schedule for their creativity